 7. Intel Edison

 Intel Edison comes in a package with a 70 pin connector, this is difficult to use directly.
 For easy prototyping, Intel has made two breakout boards available to developers.
 One breakout board is compatible with Arduino and another one is smaller than the Arduino although slightly larger than the Edison module itself.
 The first board has I/O pins compatible with Arduino Uno (except 4 PWM instead of 6 PWM), 20 digital input/output pins (including 4 pins as PWM outputs).
-It offers 6 analog inputs, UART (Rx/Tx), I2C, ICSP 6-pin header (SPI) and a Micro USB or dedicated standard size USB host Type-A connector.
-The second board has a minimal set of features including exposing the native 1.8 V I/O of the Edison module, 0.1 inch grid I/O array of through-hole solder points, USB OTG with USB Micro Type-AB connector and a USB OTG power switch.
-There’s a battery charger and a USB to device UART bridge with USB micro Type-B connector.
+It offers 6 analog inputs, UART (Rx/Tx), I2C, ICSP 6-pin header (SPI), and a Micro USB or dedicated standard size USB host Type-A connector.
+The second board has a minimal set of features including exposing the native 1.8 V I/O of the Edison module, 0.1-inch grid I/O array of through-hole solder points, USB OTG with USB Micro Type-AB connector and a USB OTG power switch.
+There are a battery charger and a USB to device UART bridge with USB micro Type-B connector.

 6. Adafruit FONA and Adafruit Feather M0 IoT Boards

 Adafruit FONA is a $39 cellular board for IoT development.
-Great thing about FONA is – this module measures only 1.75″x1.25″ but packs a surprising amount of technology into its little frame.
+The great thing about FONA is – this module measures only 1.75″x1.25″ but packs a surprising amount of technology into its little frame.
 The GSM cellular module uses the latest SIM800 and supports Quad-band 850/900/1800/1900MHz for global cellular connection.
-It has an onboard LiPoly battery charging circuitry so you can take your project on the go.
+It has an Onboard LiPoly battery charging circuitry so you can take your project on the go.
 Use any 500mAh+ LiPoly or LiIon battery and recharge over the MicroUSB when necessary.
 This board requires a microcontroller to drive it.
 An Arduino with a UART can send and receive commands over the RX/TX pins.

-Adafruit Feather M0 WiFi w/ATWINC1500 is the new development board from Adafruit, and like its namesake it is thin and lightweight.
-It is ‘all-in-one’ Arduino-compatible + high speed, reliable WiFi board with built in USB and battery charging.
+Adafruit Feather M0 WiFi w/ATWINC1500 is the new development board from Adafruit, and like its namesake, it is thin and lightweight.
+It is ‘all-in-one’ Arduino-compatible + high speed, reliable WiFi board with built-in USB and battery charging.
 At the Feather M0’s heart is an ATSAMD21G18 ARM Cortex M0 processor, clocked at 48 MHz and at 3.3V logic.
 This chip has a whopping 256K of FLASH (8x more than the Atmega328 or 32u4) and 32K of RAM (16x as much)!
-This chip comes with built in USB so it has USB-to-Serial program & debug capability built in with no need for an FTDI-like chip.
+This chip comes with built-in USB so it has USB-to-Serial program & debug capability built-in with no need for an FTDI-like chip.